In our industry, there is a wide range of options to consider for an environmental policy.

 The higher the content, the better consideration for being ‘green’.

 Scrap material created duration construction of a product is another consideration.
 E.g. is the waste at this point reused or simply discarded?

 Use of Plastics

-Oil and Gas are finite resources which need to be conserved.
-Both are used when creating plastics.
-Products which use a lower proportion in their composition compared to the plastics they replace are a good way of extending the resources we have left.
-Polypropylene is a good example of this.(see later page for better explanation of polypropylene)
+Oil and Gas are finite resources which need conserving.
+Both used when creating plastics.
+Products which use a lower proportion in their composition compared to plastics are a good way of extending the resources we have left.
+Polypropylene is a good example of this (see further info below for an explanation of this).

 PVC is one of our most valuable and versatile plastics, it can be made rigid or flexible, in any colour or finish.
-Unfortunately there are more problems with recycling PVC than any other plastics, mainly due to the by products given off when burning it (eg chlorine) and also it has a heavier dependency on fossil fuels in its creation than some other plastics.
+Unfortunately, there are more problems with recycling PVC than any other plastics.
+Mainly due to the by products given off when burning it (eg chlorine).
+And also it has a heavier dependency on fossil fuels in its creation than some other plastics.

 Composting is the only option when the quantities of plastic will never be enough for recycling.
-This is typically where items are made for consumer use, as temporary labels or in any situation where the plastic forms a tiny proportion of the finished product.
+This is typically where items are made for consumer use, as temporary labels.
+Or in any situation where the plastic forms a tiny proportion of the finished product.

+It’s the most durable and flexible material for making binders, folders and packaging.
+Polypropylene is more environmentally sound.
+Especially when compared to rival products such as standard plastics and PVC.
 Polypropylene, unlike PVC, does not give off chlorine when burnt.
-It gives off only water vapour and carbon dioxide, which is converted by photosynthesis (chlorophyll).
+It gives off only water vapour and carbon dioxide.
+Converted by photosynthesis (chlorophyll).
 It is a chemically inert product.
-To incinerate some materials, extra fuel needs to be added.
-Polypropylene however, is destroyed simply by burning, because its calorific capacity is similar to that of oil.
+To incinerate some materials, it requires extra fuel added.
+Destroying Polypropylene is a simple process, by burning.
+Because its calorific capacity is similar to that of oil.
 Thus incinerators economise on fuel and operate more efficiently.